PacketFabric/terraform-provider-packetfabric/examples/use-cases/hosted_cloud_google/README.md

-# Use Case: PacketFabric’s Hosted cloud connection to Google Cloud
+# Use Case: PacketFabric Hosted cloud connection to Google Cloud

 This use case shows an example on how to use the PacketFabric & Google Terraform providers to automate the creation of a Hosted Cloud Connection between PacketFabric and Google in a Cloud On-Ramps facility.